Paper319/exportsnapmemories/README.md

 5. Upload new folders where you want.
 6. DONE

-Will set the metadata data from the file name so wherever you upload it,  will have the correct day just not the time.
+Will set the metadata data from the file name so wherever you upload it,  will have the correct day and also time yay!